Last Updated on

 - 149 Bosnia and Herzegovina 1.45 per 100,000

 To put this in perspective, the United States ranks 99th at 4.20 per 100,000.
-So with the exception of Albania (which is still safer than the US), all of the countries have murder rates approximately 1/2 to 1/3 that of the US.
+So with the exception of Albania (which is still safer than the US), all of the countries have murder rates approximately half to a third of the U.S.

 Nonetheless, I still have my travel insurance policy.
 I always do.
-Because I get my annual policy through Allianz Travel Insurance, I never have to worry about purchasing it before my trip.
-I know I have it for every trip I take for the entire year.
+Because I travel so frequently, I buy annual policies so I never have to worry about purchasing it before my trip—I know I have it for every trip I take for the entire year.
+I recommend World Nomads for travelers looking for the perfect combination of affordability and coverage.

-The photography should be great.
+The travel photography opportunities should be great.
 I’ve seen great images from other photographers who have visited the region, and the photos I’ve taken from my previous, brief visits have always performed well.